-If an applicant has any queries on how to complete the application form or any other matter they should contact the PA to the Headmistress.
+- 17.1.
+If an applicant has any queries on how to complete the application form or any other matter he/she should contact the Personnel Manager. - 17.2.
+It is the School's policy not to provide feedback to unsuccessful applicants.